TGAC/eisca/docs/output.md

   - `sample_*/`
     - `umap_total_counts_genes_mt.png`: UMAP plots for the number of genes, total counts, and the percentage of counts in mitochondrial genes.
     - `violin*.png`: violin plots display the distribution of cells based on the number of genes, total counts, and the percentage of counts in mitochondrial genes after cell filtering.
+- `parameters.json`: a JSON file containing the parameter settings in the analysis.

 ### <u>Clustering analysis</u>